-- For help using the command prompt in Windows, see how to use the Windows command line.
+- For help using the command prompt in Windows, see: How to use the Windows command line (DOS).

-- For help using the terminal in Linux or macOS, see our Command shell guide.
+- For help using the terminal in Linux or macOS, see: Linux shell tutorial.

 YouTube-dl has many options.
-Here, we'll cover the basics: downloading video, and downloading audio.
+Here, we cover the basics: downloading video, and downloading audio.

 Downloading a video